 About Barbara Dametto:

 As a child, I was the family and class clown.
-I impersonated characters, changed my name and wrote a book called, ”Farting Can Be Fun.”
+I impersonated characters, changed my name, and wrote a book called, ”Farting Can Be Fun.”
 I always managed to make people laugh because I was funny and mischievous (and cute as hell!).
-At the same time, I was afraid of dying.
+At the same time, I was afraid of getting old and dying.

 As a teenager, I was an introverted, subversive punk rocker.
-I was painfully shy around boys but managed to express myself through dance and art.
-I was pretty and quirky.
+I was painfully shy but managed to express myself through dance and art.
+I was creative and questioned everything.
 At the same time, I was self-loathing.

-In my twenties, I was a freelance dancer and actor and playwright.
+In my twenties, I was a freelance dancer, actor, and playwright. (and of course... waitress).
 I went to university and discovered that I was pretty darn talented as an artist.
 One of my theatre professors told me I was brilliant!
 I was adventurous and brave and risk-taking.
-At the same time, I was insecure.
+At the same time, I was painfully insecure.

-In my thirties, I worked as a performer and artist in education.
+In my thirties, I worked as a stage performer, choreographer, and artist in education.
 I fell in love with clown theatre and non-verbal forms of physical theatre.
-I began to experience the power of the arts as a tool for expressing social issues (particularly child abuse, conflict resolution and restorative justice).
-I was creative and brave and worked as a volunteer in S.E.
+I began to experience the power of the arts as a tool for expressing social issues (particularly child abuse, conflict resolution, and restorative justice).
+I was brave and worked as a volunteer in S.E.
 Asia in a war zone.
-I was also incredibly fearful.
+I was also self-sabotaging.

 In my forties, I was a high school teacher.
 I loved working with young people and was able to help them to tap into their own inherent talents.
-My students often had huge emotional breakthroughs and shared their personal stories and struggles with me (especially in drama class).
+My students often had huge emotional breakthroughs and shared their personal stories and struggle with me (especially in drama class).
 I always encouraged them to transform their pain into art and comedy.
+We had a lot of fun!
 Eventually, I quit teaching and went back to school to study yoga.
-I got married and ran a yoga and meditation retreat centre.
+I got married and ran a yoga and meditation retreat center.
 I became a sound healer and conscious dance facilitator.
-I became a spiritual teacher and life got very serious.
+I became a spiritual teacher and life was very full and meaningful.

-By the time I hit my fifties, my joyful clown got swallowed up by grief, betrayal, sadness and anger.
-Somehow the heaviness of certain life's circumstances and stories had managed to define my character.
+By the time I hit my fifties, my joyful clown and serious, spiritual persona got swallowed up by grief, betrayal, sadness, and anger.
+Somehow the heaviness of certain life's circumstances and stories managed to define my character.
 I got squeezed through the eye of the needle and in doing so, there was nowhere else to go but out the other side and forward.
-It's been a challenging/difficult time yet I am grateful for who I've become.
+It's been a challenging/difficult time yet I am grateful for whom I've become.

 You too have unique life experiences with an array of blessings and curses.
-You too are wise and powerful and vulnerable and afraid and that is what makes YOU human.
-You too have the ability to build a strong foundation in your body so that you can rise above your so-called limitations and connect to the warrior energy.
+You too are creative, wise, and powerful.
+You too are vulnerable, wounded, and afraid and that is what makes YOU human.
+You have the ability to build a strong foundation in your physical, emotional, mental and spiritual body so that you can rise above your self-imposed limitations and connect to Source energy.
 You might just need a little help and that’s where I come into the picture.
-I can help you get established in some profound modalities such as yoga, breath-work, sound-work, meditation and mask making so that you can become your own best friend, wise teacher and loving, playful soul-mate.
+I can help you get established in some profound modalities such as yoga, breath-work, sound-work, meditation and mask making so that you can become your own best friend, wise teacher, and loving, playful soul-mate.

-Self empowered occures when we create and restore balance, resiliancy and inner strength and I am confident that I can help you achieve that.
+True healing and self-empowerment occur when we create and restore balance, awareness, and resiliency and I am confident that I can help you achieve that!

 Barbara Dametto: Official Biography

-Barbara is the founder and director of Breathe True Yoga located in Guelph, Ontario.
-She is a hatha yoga instructor, expressive arts practitioner, journey dance facilitator, and DJ, sound healer and mask maker, and part-time school teacher.
+Barbara is the founder and director of Breathe True located in Guelph, Ontario.
+She is a hatha yoga and meditation instructor, expressive arts practitioner, conscious dance facilitator and DJ, sound healer, and workshop facilitator.

-Barbara holds a Bachelor of Education degree in Arts Education from York University and an Honors Bachelor of Art (Human Kinetics and Leisure Studies-Dance) from the University of Waterloo, She has worked for the Ontario School Board for over 25 years as an artist in education and school teacher, as well as Voluntary Services Overseas where she taught theatre for social change in Sri Lanka.
+Barbara holds a Bachelor of Education degree from York University, and an Honors Bachelor of Art (Human Kinetics and Leisure Studies-Dance) from the University of Waterloo, She has worked for the Ontario School Board for over 25 years as an artist in education and school teacher, as well as Voluntary Services Overseas where she taught theatre for social change in Sri Lanka.

-Barbara facilitates group workshops and weekend retreats and offers private sessions in yoga, sound healing, shamanic sound journeys, grief journeys and mask journeys.
-Her creativity, love of learning and eclectic background all contribute to her unique approach to living, facilitating and self-expression.
+Barbara facilitates group workshops and weekend retreats as well as private sessions in yoga, meditation, sound healing, shamanic sound journeys, and mask making/exploration.
+Her creativity, love of learning, and eclectic background all contribute to her unique approach to living, facilitating, and self-expression.

 Here at Breathe True, I believe that the most effective means of personal transformation is an experiential one.
 My mission is to help connect people to their deepest purpose in life.
 I do this by offering different modalities of spiritual and creative opportunities to help people tap into their passion and truth.
 Because each individual is unique, I feel it is necessary to provide many diverse approaches in my teachings and workshops.

 Some of these modalities include chakra yoga, insight meditation, sacred sound, journey dance, yantra yoga (yogic astrology), and expressive arts.
-I also have my own line of unique and custom made essential oil blends for mind and body.
+I also have my own line of unique and custom-made essential oil blends for the mind and body.